PaperYard

 “In 1840 a group of Birmingham artisans announced that they intended to build a People’s Hall of Science ‘containing a library, a lecture room, school rooms, reading rooms, committee rooms, dinner and tea or refreshment rooms, and kitchen and other conveniences for the use and instruction and amusement of the people and the improvement of their understanding, morals and health and for promoting their rational enjoyments” https://birminghamhistory.co.uk/forum/index.php?threads/peoples-hall-revisited.44495/

 2. J.W.
-Gill cardboard boxes.
+Gill Cardboard Boxes.

 3. Adjacent printing works

-The past adjacent printing works suggested a text based artwork as backdrop and point of interest for those enjoying a quiet moment.
+The past adjacent printing works suggested a text based artwork as a backdrop and point of interest for those enjoying a quiet moment.